Cat-themed ransomware for Android drops a payload that is capable of stealing victims’ SMS messages and encrypting their files.

 The fact that users can so easily decrypt their files has left Ruiz thinking the variant McAfee Labs came across is still a work-in-progress:

 “This ransomware variant looks like a demo version used to commercialize malware kits for cybercriminals because the control server interface is not protected and includes in the code words such as MyDificultPassw.
-These kinds of threats are usually distributed by attackers who buy exploit kits on black markets and who want to attack a specific company or group of people.
+These kinds of threats are usually distributed by attackers who buy exploit kits on darknet markets and who want to attack a specific company or group of people.
 The attackers often use phishing campaigns, Trojanized apps, social media networks, or other social engineering techniques.”

 Ransomware-as-a-service and other malware kits are a growing digital threat, as demonstrated by the recent launch of the Petya/Mischa plaform.